 AC: I would say even go a little bit further back—what our clients are coming to us for in the first place and that’s really just getting their brand out there, getting brand exposure, earning those top-tier publication’s coverage and links and all that fun stuff.
 So we’ll get a completed campaign from production and have to identify where that piece of content should live on the internet, determine what kind of publishers would be most interested and covering the data, or you know, the hook behind that particular campaign.

 So that’s a pretty time-intensive process.
 I would say of just trying to build out the media list and trying to identify those key Publications that not only are interested in the content but also aligned with where our client wants to be seen online, what kind of audiences as publications have and if it aligns with the clients target audience.
-When we get a new campaign in promotions, first thing the Media Relations Associates will do is create a pre-pitch strategy doc, look over the campaign, talk to the project manager to determine, you know, where this campaign came from, the key ideas behind it, the key takeaways, the most interesting information.
+When we get a new campaign in promotions, first thing the Digital PR Associates will do is create a pre-pitch strategy doc, look over the campaign, talk to the project manager to determine, you know, where this campaign came from, the key ideas behind it, the key takeaways, the most interesting information.